Cambridge South railway station: History

-A temporary station, Trumpington railway station, was once located approximately 570 m north of the current Cambridge South station site.
+A temporary station, known as Trumpington, was once located approximately 570 m north of the current Cambridge South station site.
 It was specifically constructed for the Royal Agricultural Society's show for four days between 4 July and 8 July 1922.
 After the event concluded, the station was then permanently demolished.
 Nothing of the original station survives or is visible today.

-Between 1966, when Barnwell Junction station closed, and 2017, when Cambridge North station opened, Cambridge Station was the only railway station serving the city of Cambridge.

 Proposal

-Another new station in Cambridge to the south of Cambridge station was proposed in 2017.
-In August 2017, the Transport Secretary backed plans for a new station as part of the East West Rail plan, with a possible opening date of 2021, that could also include a light rail link.
-An unsuccessful application was made to the New Stations Fund 2 in 2017, but £5 million was allocated to the project in the November 2017 Budget Speech.
+Another new station to the south of Cambridge station was proposed by the Cambridgeshire County Council in January 2017 (shortly before the opening of Cambridge North station in May 2017), although the Cambridge Liberal Democrats had campaigned for it in the 1990s, then known as "Addenbrooke's Station".
+In August 2017, Transport Secretary Chris Grayling backed plans for a new station as part of the proposed East West Rail project, with a possible opening date of 2021, that could also include a light rail link.
+An unsuccessful application was made to the New Stations Fund 2 in August 2017, but £5 million was allocated to the project in the November 2017 United Kingdom budget.

-Funding for Cambridge South station was announced in the budget of March 2020.
+The public consultation opened in January 2020 and lasted for eight weeks.
+At the time, Network Rail estimated the station to open between 2025 and 2027.
+Funding for the station was announced in the budget of March 2020.
 Three options for its location near Addenbrooke's Hospital were identified between the Cambridgeshire Guided Busway bridge on Cambridge Biomedical Campus to the north and the Addenbrooke's Road bridge to the south.
-Network Rail stated that its preferred location for the station was at a site adjacent to the Biomedical Campus and the Guided Busway crossing and submitted a Transport and Works Act Order application in June 2021 for a station on this site.

-In September 2022, the government announced Cambridge South as one of the "138 major infrastructure projects that the Government aims to fast-track, although "inclusion in the list [does] not guarantee funding, planning consent or approval at this stage".
+In June 2020, Network Rail stated that out of three options, its preferred location for the station was at a site adjacent to the Biomedical Campus and the Guided Busway crossing.
+A second consultation was launched in October 2020, and lasted for approximately six to eight weeks.
+Network Rail submitted a Transport and Works Act Order application in June 2021 for a station on this site.
+In September 2022, Chancellor Kwasi Kwarteng announced Cambridge South as one of the 138 major infrastructure projects that the government aimed to fast-track.